sfdx-isv/sfdx-falcon/README.md

 ## Installation

-If you have already [installed the Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli), installing the SFDX-Falcon plugin is very easy.
-Just open a terminal window (command prompt) and enter the following:
+Installing the SFDX-Falcon Plugin is easy if you have already [installed the Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli).

+**Open a terminal window (command prompt) and enter the following:**

 ```
 $ sfdx plugins:install sfdx-falcon